Bunnnyyy2005/smart-RAG-agent/README.md

 # smart-RAG-agent
-A RAG Applications (with MCP + FASTApi)  which can solve your Queries from a your PDFs .
+A RAG Application (with MCP + FASTApi)  which can solve your Queries from a your PDFs .